Guide

 What happens if I don't update my payroll system for the new rate?

-If you fail to update your payroll system to the new 12% rate, you won’t meet employer super obligations.
-The ATO will impose a super guarantee charge (SGC), which includes the amount you should have paid, 10% annual interest, and a $20 administration fee per employee, per quarter.
+You need to update your payroll system to the new 12% rate to meet your employer super obligations.
+If you do not, the ATO may charge you a super guarantee charge (SGC), which includes the amount you should have paid, 10% annual interest and a $20 administration fee per employee, per quarter.

 Do I need to pay super on overtime hours?